Disney's Dinosaur (video game)

-Disney's Dinosaur is a 2000 video game published by Ubi Soft, and functions as a tie-in to the Disney film of the same name.
+Dinosaur is a 2000 video game published by Ubi Soft.
+It is based on the 2000 animated film of the same name.

 Story

 The game loosely follows the story of the film, starting with Aladar, Zini, Suri, and Plio on the Lemur Island.
 The island is destroyed in a meteor shower, forcing Aladar and his friends to flee to the mainland, where they encounter a herd of dinosaurs led by the ruthless Kron.

 Gameplay

 All versions of the game are played from a third-person top-down perspective.
 The game is played in a platforming-esque fashion, while most of the game consists of puzzles.
 The player's goal on each level is to complete tasks, such as defeating all enemy dinosaurs in an area, or locating and leading lost dinosaurs back to a herd.
 Enemies include Velociraptor, Oviraptor, Albertosaurus, Dryptosaurus, Spinosaurus and Carnotaurus.

 The PlayStation and Dreamcast versions of the game both feature 12 levels.
 Checkpoints are featured in most levels.
 The PC and console versions allow the player to separately or simultaneously control three characters: Aladar, Zini, and the Pteranodon that took Aladar's egg to the lemur island in the film, here dubbed Flia.
 The PC and console versions feature clips from the film, which play before and after each level.

 The Game Boy Color version supports use of the Game Boy Printer and features 27 levels, as well as six playable characters from the film: Aladar, Eema, Url, Zini, Plio and Suri.